There’s a war on and I’m so glad I did what I did the day it began

 Two weeks ago, thinking of having the kids home for a regular summer felt suffocating.

-So here I am, there’s a war going on, there’s tension and anxiety in the air, and the kids are home all day long without anywhere to go and anything outside of the home to do.
+So here I am, there’s a war going on, there’s tension and anxiety in the air throughout the country, and the kids are home all day long without anywhere to go and anything outside of the home to do.

 Unexpectedly, after being overextended for so long with no relief, feeling I couldn’t handle even one more tiny request of me… I’m fine.
 I’m not resentful or stressed.
-I don’t feel like I’m walking a fine line and I could snap suddenly.
+I don’t feel like I’m walking a fine line and will snap any minute.
 I’m a little tired (waking up in the night due to missile warnings will do that) but overall I’m appreciating my time with all of them.

-In my next post I’ll share what an important tool for staying calm in the face of all the uncertainty we’re dealing with.
+In a post later this week I’ll share what an important tool for staying calm in the face of all the uncertainty we’re dealing with.

 Avivah